Mccranky83/Mccranky83/README.md

 - 🌱 Wondering if Perl, or "Bash on steroids", is any good.

 - 🧐 Fidgeting a little with the idea of learning ARM assembly.

+- 🌲 CMV: Everforest colorscheme is the best!

 </div>

 ### Github Stats